elomba/trj_analysis/README.md

 ## Installation
 A Makefile is included (-mno-avx512f can be removed from compilation options if AVX512 instruction set present in the CPU)

-Requires NVIDIA CUDA SDK >= 12.0, netcdf v 4.9, FFTW3, source code distribution includes a Makefile
+Requires NVIDIA CUDA SDK >= 12.0, netcdf v 4.9, FFTW3.

 ## Authors and acknowledgment
  A. Diaz-Pozuelo & E. Lomba, Madrid June 2024